 Split or multi-party processing

-You can split your data in a way that a single person cannot be identified and transfer it to multiple data processors without disclosing them the data other processors got.
+You can split your data so that a single person cannot be identified and transfer it to multiple data processors without disclosing the data other processors got.

 The split data processing shall meet the following requirements:

 You can freely transfer data to protected recipients of personal data, such as lawyers or doctors, if: